© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pont Newydd (Northern) is a scheduled monument protected by Cadw under reference DE098.
 View the official record →

-Pont Newydd (Northern) is a bridge of post-medieval to modern date located in Denbighshire, Wales.
+Pont Newydd (Northern) is a post-medieval bridge located in Denbighshire, Wales, designated as a scheduled ancient monument under Cadw reference DE098.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE098.

 Pont Newydd (Northern) dates from the post medieval/modern period, and is classified as a bridge.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pont Newydd (Northern) is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE098.